The Following Fact Sheets can be found below:

 Rosacea is diagnosed by sight.
 It differs from acne in that the skin is not greasy and blackheads and scarring are not usual.

-ELECTROLYSIS can be very useful in treating the TELANGIECTASIA associated with Rosacea.
+ELECTROLYSIS may be useful in treating the TELANGIECTASIA associated with Rosacea.

 A sterile probe is used to ‘touch’ and cauterise each tiny vessel.